KevCaz/KevCaz.github.io/content/notes/2020/10/2020-10-24_concatenate_audio_files/index.md

 ---
 title: "Concatenate audio files with FFmpeg"
 date: 2020-10-24
-tags: [ffmpeg, audio, format, concatenate]
+tags: [FFmpeg, audio, format, concatenate]
 ---

 Yesterday I needed to combine several audio files and I figured out to do this